seanw122/seanw122.github.io/_posts/2025-02-15-How-to-Use-Azure-Network-Security-Groups.md

 Action = Deny
 {% endhighlight %}

-The problem with this is that no traffic is getting to port 22 on that IP address.
+The problem with this is that no traffic is getting to any port on that IP address.
 This is because the priority is set to a higher priority than the other rule allowing traffic to port 22.
 Priority 1000 is higher than 1001.

 > **Note:** NSG rules have a priority from 100 to 4096.
 The lower the number, the higher the priority!